transcriptionpro/wuc-new/_posts/2014-10-30-bitcoin-lawyer.md

 </p><p>

 <strong>Marco Santori:</strong>  I don't think right now it would be fair to characterize bitcoins as contraband.
 And I think that, you know, you gave the example of the US Marshal auction and yeah, the US Marshal doesn't auction contraband.
 Now did the US Marshal come out with some kind of official opinion saying oh. bitcoins are legal.
 No, in fact, FinCEN hasn't even done that and I think that -- I know that FinCEN has specifically come out and corrected people who have said that FinCEN said bitcoins were legal.
 They say no, you're putting words into our mouth.
 We never said that.
 Were just saying this is how they are regulated.
 So no government agency has come out to say bitcoin is legal.
-But you know no one, no government agencies come out to say picture frames are legal either or stud jacket are.
+But you know no one, no government agencies come out to say picture frames are legal either.

 </p><p>